 Tata Motors debuted its Nexon electric SUV in January, and now the company has devised a subscription scheme for it, allowing customers to rent it for a set monthly rate.
 In India, the notion of a car subscription model is still gaining traction, and Tata might utilize it to boost the potential for electric vehicles shortly.

 This option is only accessible in five metro cities: Hyderabad, Mumbai, Delhi, Bengaluru, and Pune.

 A user must pay a Rs 50,000 one-time refundable security deposit as well as a monthly membership charge that varies by city and tenure term.
-Orix will install a complimentary EV charger and wiring up to 15 metres at the customer's location as part of the agreement.
-Wiring that is longer than 15 metres will be taxed at Rs 250 per metre.
+Orix will install a complimentary EV charger and wiring up to 15 meters at the customer's location as part of the agreement.
+Wiring that is longer than 15 meters will be taxed at Rs 250 per meter.
 In 2020, it surpassed the 2000-unit level.

 In 2013, Zoomcar was founded by Greg Moran and David Back In Bangalore.
 Zoom is India's first and only car rental company to provide a self-driving plug-in electric vehicle.

-You may search for a car and upload your driver's licence using the app or website.
+You may search for a car and upload your driver's license using the app or website.
 A security deposit is also required.

 The firm provides you with the car details by SMS 20 minutes before pickup, and you may unlock it using the app.
 You may collect the keys from the glove box and drive to your destination after completing a checklist on the app.
 Fuel is paid for, so you won't be charged if you stop at a petrol station.

 Zoomcar also offers a zero-pollution cycle rental service named Pedal.